-While no one wants to contemplate the end life and the decisions that come with it, having a plan for your estate is the best way to ensure that your assets are transferred according to your wishes, while minimizing taxes and complications for your family.
+While no one wants to contemplate the end of life and the decisions that come with it, having a plan for your estate is the best way to ensure that your assets are transferred according to your wishes while minimizing taxes and complications for your family.

 A Pennsylvania living will leaves directions for those in charge of your care in case you have become incapacitated or are unable to make final health care decisions on your own.
-A living will can promote decision-making unity among your family members and peace of mind for all, during a difficult time for your loved ones.
+A living will can promote decision-making unity among your family members and peace of mind for all during a difficult time for your loved ones.

-Our attorneys can help you weigh your options and decide if establishing a trust is right for you.DISCUSS YOUR QUESTIONS WITH AN ESTATE PLANNING LAWYER
+Our trust and estate attorneys can help you weigh your options and decide if establishing a trust is right for you.DISCUSS YOUR QUESTIONS WITH AN ESTATE PLANNING LAWYER

-If you are a resident of a care facility in the Lancaster, PA area who hasave entrusted your will to a bank or have not thoroughly planned your estate, an estate planning lawyer from our firm can help put your affairs in order.
-May, May and Zimmerman, LLP is an established law firm in the Lancaster area.
+If you are a resident of a care facility in the Lancaster, PA area who has entrusted your will to a bank or have not thoroughly planned your estate, an estate planning lawyer from our firm can help put your affairs in order.
+May, May & Zimmerman, LLP is an established estate planning law firm in the Lancaster area.
 We can help you ensure you have not missed anything that could cause hardship for you or your loved ones in the future.DISCUSS YOUR QUESTIONS WITH AN ESTATE PLANNING LAWYER

-© 2017, May, May and Zimmerman, LLP.
+© 2021, May, May & Zimmerman, LLP.
 All Rights Reserved